 Throughout her career, Dr. Greene has had the opportunity to study with Ken Prewitt, Jean Greer, George Darden and Gene Ferguson.
 She has also participated in master classes with Robert Edwin, Mark Oswald and Rachel Mathis.
 In 1998 she was awarded a scholarship from the Charlotte Opera Guild and was a winner in the South Carolina Metropolitan Opera Auditions in 1998 and 1999.
 Some of her operatic roles include Bersi in Andrea Chenier, Georgette in Il Tabarro, Second Lady in Die Zauberflote, Madame Lidoine in Dialogues of the Carmelites, Lady Billows in Albert Herring and Donna Elvira in Don Giovanni.
 She has appeared as a soloist with the Greenville Chorale.
 She made her debut appearance with the Asheville Lyric Opera Company in the production of Don Giovanni in 2007.
 Dr. Greene has participated in several musical theatre productions at NGU, including Cinderella, Love in the Spotlight, and She Loves Me.
 She is certified in the Somatic Voicework The LoVetri Method of teaching Contemporary Commercial Vocal Pedagogy.

-She is Vice President of the South Carolina National Association of Teachers of Singing and is the coordinator for the Student NATS chapter at NGU.
+She is on the board of the South Carolina National Association of Teachers of Singing and is the coordinator for the Student NATS chapter at NGU.

 Dr. Seth Killen, tenor, joined the NGU faculty in the Fall of 2014.
 Previously he served on the faculties of Transylvania University and Eastern Illinois University.
 He holds a Master of Music in Voice Performance and Literature from the University of Illinois at Urbana-Champaign, and a Doctorate of Musical Arts with a cognate in voice pedagogy from the University of Cincinnati’s College-Conservatory of Music.
 He was the recipient of several awards recognizing singing and scholastic achievement, including: the Dorothy E. Bowen Award at the University of Illinois, the Emilie M. Dieterle Voice Scholarship at CCM, and two awards from the National Society of Arts and Letters.